timbrinson/FloraCatalog/docs/AI_ONBOARDING.md

 ## 1. Project Philosophy
 FloraCatalog is a tool for **botanical precision**.
 It bridges the gap between static scientific checklists (like the WCVP) and living garden collections.
-- **Scientific Integrity First:** We strictly follow the Kew Gardens WCVP data standards.
+- **Scientific Integrity First:** We strictly adhere to the Kew Gardens WCVP data standards.
 - **AI as Curator, Not Author:** AI is used to parse, standardize, and mine data, but it must respect the authoritative hierarchy.
 - **UX Stability:** The application is a high-density "Smart Spreadsheet."
 UI stability (preserving state, focus, and filters) is as important as data accuracy.